 In my spare time, I enjoy hiking, biking, reading, traveling, and photography.
 Some of my favorite places visited include Glacier National Park, the Grand Canyon, Hawaii, Ecuador, and Costa Rica.
 Roughly 8 years ago, I visited Boston and Cape Cod on vacation, and I am thrilled to have the opportunity to go back for further exploration.
 I am tremendously excited to see what experiences and adventures await in Barnstable County.
 I look forward to living and working alongside young people from across the country brought to the cape by similar passions.

-Brian is placed with the Town of Chatham Shellfish Department.
+Brian is placed with the Town of Chatham Shellfish Department, Chatham-Pleasant Bay Community Boating, and the Town of Eastham Natural Resources Department.